 Student Exhibitions at the Anderson 2018-19

-The Anderson is issuing an open call to all VCUarts students for exhibition and event proposals to take place at the Anderson during the 2018-19 academic year Proposals may include individual or group exhibitions, installations, or curatorial projects lasting up to two weeks; As well as performances, screenings, ‘happenings’ or other experimental short programming lasting up to 72 hours.
+The Anderson is issuing an open call to all VCUarts Students and Faculty for exhibition and event proposals to take place at the Anderson during the 2018-19 academic year (including Summer 2018).
+Proposals may include solo or group exhibitions, installations, performances, events, screenings or other programming lasting up to one week.

 Accepted proposals will run one week, Wednesday – Wednesday.